 Student Financial Aid and Scholarships

-Paying for college can be one of the toughest parts of earning a degree — but it shouldn’t prevent students from achieving their goals!
-Cuyahoga Community College offers many payment options, including grants, scholarshipsstudent loans and public benefits.
-Student financial aid may be available for an entire academic year or for part of the year.
-Students may only use financial aid at ONE institution per semester.
+Paying for college can be one of the toughest parts of getting to graduation — but it shouldn't prevent students from achieving their goals!
+Cuyahoga Community College (Tri-C®) offers many payment options, including grants, scholarshipsstudent loans, and public benefits.

 Check out Financial Aid TV, a collection of video clips providing quick answers to common questions.